Leading Change for Innovation and Impact

 - adopt an innovation mindset by igniting people and teams to develop deeper capacities for being creative

-- understand how managing for long-term innovation for is different from managing for short-term productivity
+- understand how managing for long-term innovation is different from managing for short-term productivity

 - understand the profound impact that leaders have in establishing the climates and cultures needed to encourage and embed creativity and innovation across organizations